Organic

 The late great Jack Lazor of Butterworks Farm in Westfield, VT pictured with wife, Anne, and daughter Christine, along with her family.

 The decline in the number of small family farmers is unfortunately not a new story, as the United States, and especially the northeast, has seen drastic reductions in the number of both farms and acreage over the last decade.
-From 2012 to 2021 alone, Vermont has lost over 390 individual dairy farms as food production has largely been ceded away from small families, and into large, agri-business operations, through no fault of their own.
+From 2012 to 2021 alone, Vermont has lost over 390 individual dairy farms as food production has largely been ceded away from small families, and into large, agri-business operations.
 However, organic family farmers are important contributors to a healthy environment and thriving rural life and are important players in the region’s food system.

 Elliot of Rogers Farmstead Creamery in Berlin, VT greets customers at his family’s organic farmstand

 The next time you are shopping in the dairy or cheese cases, look for the Northeast Organic Family Farm Seal to identify Partner Brands.
 When you see the seal, you can be confident that your purchase supports hard-working organic dairy farmers in the Northeast.
-We will continue to lose our region’s farms without strong consumer support for their products.
 For more information on the campaign and to take the pledge, click here

 Spotlight on Red Hen Baking Company